MrCreaper/Dakedo/README.md

     zip: {
         onCompile: true, // placed where the .pak folder is
         backups: false,
-        to: [`./`], // folders to place the zip in, add the zip to the mod folder, for if you want to add the zip to github with https://github.com/nickelc/upload-to-modio
+        to: [`./`], // folders to place the zip in, add the zip to the mod folder, for if you want to add the zip to github and to modio https://github.com/nickelc/upload-to-modio
     },
     modio: {
         token: ``, // https://mod.io/me/access > oauth access
         gameid: 2475,
         modid: 0,
-        onCompile: false, // upload on compile?
+        onCompile: false, // upload on compile
         deleteOther: true, // deletes older or non-active files
         dateVersion: true, // make version from the date year.month.date, otherwise get version from project },
 }
 ```

+## Install
+1. Download the [latest release](https://github.com/MrCreaper/drg-linux-modding/releases/latest) of this (unless you wana run it raw with node) and add to the project folder, **IN ITS OWN SPECIAL LITTLE FOLDER**
+- (optional) make a link to the compiler :)
+2. Run for first time setup
+- Setup config.json

 ### development
 Build w/[pkg](https://www.npmjs.com/package/pkg)